InserirAquiNome/crypto/armory_wallet.md

 Using Armory with two machines is not easy but Armory is a very powerful software.

-The Armory wallet with cold storage needs to machines: the offline machine or signer and the online machine.
+The Armory wallet with cold storage needs two machines: the offline machine or signer and the online machine.

 The online machine needs to run a full bitcoin node.